Download the full PDF for Connecticut

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in Connecticut remained unchanged at 64 percent in December.
+The labor force participation rate in Connecticut fell to 63.8 percent in January from 63.9 percent in the prior month.

 Connecticut is tied for 17th in the nation.